wzeng0/particle_filter_project/README.md

 We overcame these by interacting with the TAs on slack and reading the linked textbook for the motion model.

 ## Future work (1 paragraph): If you had more time, how would you improve your particle filter localization?
-We would improve it by optimizing the parameters more, and maybe even exploring the likelihood field model since we used the Monte Carlo localization.
+We would improve it by optimizing the parameters more.
+We feel like a lot of the parameters and variables such as alpha values were guess and check.
+Furthermore, we could've understood the map component of the project better to get the resolution of the environemnt.

 ## Takeaways (at least 2 bullet points with 2-3 sentences per bullet point): What are your key takeaways from this project that would help you/others in future robot programming assignments working in pairs?
 For each takeaway, provide a few sentences of elaboration.
   * Carefully study the parameters to check what information we have.